coddelin/docs-v8-JsEngine/blog/dataview.md

 ---
-title: 'Improving `DataView` performance in V8'
+title: "Improving `DataView` performance in V8"
 author: 'Théotime Grohens, <i lang="fr">le savant de Data-Vue</i>, and Benedikt Meurer ([@bmeurer](https://twitter.com/bmeurer)), professional performance pal'
 avatars:
-  - 'benedikt-meurer'
+  - "benedikt-meurer"
 date: 2018-09-18 11:20:37
 tags:
   - ECMAScript
   - benchmarks
-description: 'V8 v6.9 bridges the performance gap between DataView and equivalent TypedArray code, effectively making DataView usable for performance-critical real-world applications.'
+description: "V8 v6.9 bridges the performance gap between DataView and equivalent TypedArray code, effectively making DataView usable for performance-critical real-world applications."
-tweet: '1041981091727466496'
+tweet: "1041981091727466496"
 ---
 [`DataView`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/DataView) are one of the two possible ways to do low-level memory accesses in JavaScript, the other one being [`TypedArray`s](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/TypedArray).
 Up until now, `DataView`s were much less optimized than `TypedArray`s in V8, resulting in lower performance on tasks such as graphics-intensive workloads or when decoding/encoding binary data.
 The reasons for this have been mostly historical choices, like the fact that [asm.js](http://asmjs.org/) chose `TypedArray`s instead of `DataView`s, and so engines were incentivized to focus on performance of `TypedArray`s.